Wood Stove Safety

 Installation

 Before having your wood stove installed, be sure to provide the installer with the installation guidelines provided by the manufacturer.
 You will need to obtain the proper certification from the local code enforcement officer.
 Some insurance companies also have requirements for stove installation.
-An improper installation can put your policy in jeopardy of cancellation.
+An improper installation can put your homeowner's policy in jeopardy of cancellation.
 When burning, be sure to follow the guidelines provided by the manufacturer of your stove to keep the temperature within the the safety threshold.
 A fire that is too hot is wasteful and dangerous.
-A Fire that is not hot enough can lead to unnecessary creosote buildup.
+A fire that is not hot enough can lead to unnecessary creosote buildup.

 Cleaning